Genivia/ugrep/README.md

 Searches source code recursively in directory trees using powerful pre-defined patterns and file selection options.

-**ugrep** is evolving and more features will be added.
-You can help!

 **ugrep** uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C POSIX.2 regex library used by GNU grep and 10 times faster than PCRE2 and RE2.
+Because RE/flex is a streaming regex matcher, **ugrep** scans files more efficiently with cettain options like `-o`, permitting pattern matches that span multiple lines instead of searching per line as with other grep utilities.

-**ugrep** makes it easy to search source code and is the only grep-like tool that allows you to define negative patterns to "zap" parts in files you want to skip.
+**ugrep** makes it easy to search source code and is the only grep tool that allows you to define negative patterns to "zap" parts in files you want to skip.
 This removes many false positives.
 For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them: